WomenWhoCodeTaipei/crackingthecode/Chapter 2- Linked Lists.md

 ---

-## What i have expected from my study ?
+## What i have expected to my study ?

 + Fundamental
 + Content of the chapter